moq/labs/docs/Stunts.md

 Unlike Castle DynamicProxy interception API, the `IMethodInvocation` is immutable, which simplifies state management and eliminates possible concurrency issues.
 Any behavior can nevertheless modify the `invocation` passed to the next behavior delegate by just creating a new `MethodInvocation` with different values.
 To short-circuit the call, we can simply return from our behavior by calling either `CreateExceptionReturn` or `CreateValueReturn` on the received invocation.

-All of the supported .NET calling conventions should be supported by *Stunts*, as shown in (Stunts-Example.md).
+All of the supported .NET calling conventions should be supported by *Stunts*, as shown in [Stunts Full Example](Stunts-Example.md).

 ## Common Behaviors